 - The left-over other half of marshmallows can be cut into smaller pieces such as eight pieces that are 2-inch by 2-inch for individual eating!Roll or dust each of the cut pieces in arrowroot powder or cornstarch or even powdered sugar if you prefer, and leave uncovered at room temperature for 2 days.
 They are best eaten that day however.
 If they seem to get wet, dust them as need.

 Make the Melted Chocolate

-- Pour the melted chocolate on top of the marshmallow layer and again, refrigerate with a loose layer of parchment on top the pan.
+- Pour the melted chocolate on top of the marshmallow layer.
+Set aside until the chocolate hardens, around 30 minutes.

 - In order to get a super sharp cut, use a sharp knife dipped in boiling water and wiped dry.
 Press the hot knife lightly onto the chocolate top and allow the knife to melt through, and then you can press to cut.
 If you just press on to the hard chocolate, the whole bar will be squished.Alternatively, you can reduce the chocolate layer to a mere shell by spooning only ¼ of the amount and spreading it with a spoon.
 But the chocolate might get powdered so if you use this method, don't dust the top of the marshmallow block before you insert it.

 - These bars are best eaten the first day they are assembled.
 That's because vegan marshmallows must be kept at room temperature or they get too wet.